assist-project/dtls-fuzzer/README.md

 ##### Port collisions
 This is prevelant when running multiple experiments at the time.
-It is particularly insidious since the non-determinism it causes is not easily reproduced.
+It is particularly insidious since the non-determinism it causes cannot be easily reproduced.
 The solution is to **execute fewer experiments in parallel**.

 ## Suggested configurations